 The link had long been suspected.
 Anecdotal evidence had always pointed to negative health effects from smoking, and by the 1930s physicians were noticing an increase in lung cancer cases.
 The first medical studies that raised serious concerns were published in Great Britain in the late 1940s.

-LISTEN NOW: What happened this week in history?
-Find out on the HISTORY This Week Podcast.
-Episode 1: U.S. Surgeon General Announces that smoking is bad for us after all
+LISTEN NOW: HISTORY This Week Podcast: U.S. Surgeon General announces that smoking is bad for us after all

 American cigarette companies spent much of the next decade lobbying the government to keep smoking legal and advertising reduced levels of tar and nicotine in their products.
 44 percent of Americans already believed smoking caused cancer by 1958, and a number of medical associations warned that tobacco use was linked with both lung and heart disease.
 Despite all this, nearly half of Americans smoked, and smoking was common in restaurants, bars, offices, and homes across the country.